 Our DSL maintains robust systems to monitor and record training of all staff and update and refresher time scales are evident within the training record.
-Training is delivered in-line with StaffsSCB and KCSIE 2022.
+Training is delivered in-line with Staffs SCB and KCSIE 2022.
 This will include bulletins, briefings, and inset day training as well as external events attended.
-At Wombourne High School, safeguarding is a key topic in staff meetings throughout the year.
-Every Wednesday morning there is a short safeguarding update to staff, this ranges from training, to sharing good practice and key information on students.
+Regular updates will be shared with staff half termly and staff participation will be recorded electronically.